joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 Finally, using the `Vector.<T>()` constructor you can also create a fixed-length Vector by passing `true` for the second parameter (the `fixed` parameter).
-In that case the Vector is created with the specified number of elements and the number of elements can’t be changed.
+In that case the Vector is created with the specified number of elements and the number of elements can't be changed.
 Note, however, that you can still change the values of the elements of a fixed-length Vector.

 </div>